okooo5km/vocgo/README.md

 # VOCGO

-This is a simple tool for VOC dataset, it can help you analyze and process the dataset, its chinese name is "窝酷狗".
+VOCGO is a simple tool for VOC dataset that can help to analyze and process the dataset, and it has a intresting chinese name - [窝酷狗].

-use [poetry](https://python-poetry.org/) to build the package and manage the dependece.
+VOCGO uses [poetry](https://python-poetry.org/) to build the package and manage the dependece.

 ## python